 In Jacks Hardware and Timber Limited v Beentjes NZERA Christchurch 29, the parties signed a settlement agreement with a non-disparagement provision.
 Mr Beentjes then sent text messages to a current employee calling the Director of Jacks Hardware a "sociopath", alleging the current employee was lying, calling another staff member a "sycophantic sociopath" and accused Jacks Hardware of hushing up his allegations.
 The ERA found the text messages breached the non-disparagement provision and were flagrant, deliberate and ongoing.
 The ERA imposed a penalty of $2,500 against Mr Beentjes.

-Maria Green and Helen Wendelborn of Turner Hopkins acted for Simpro Software New Zealand Limited in the reported decision against David Nuttall NZERA Auckland 64.
+Turner Hopkins acted for Simpro Software New Zealand Limited in the reported decision against David Nuttall NZERA Auckland 64.
 The parties entered into a settlement agreement requiring Mr Nuttall to desist from publishing "any statement which would be construed as being degrading, defamatory, negative or disparaging against Simpro and its agents, officers, directors or personnel."
 Mr Nuttall published a comment on a Xero blog site that referred to Simpro software as "a pile of crap" and "a waste of space".
 Simpro sought an order from the ERA that Mr Nuttall comply with the non-disparagement provision.
 The ERA found Mr Nuttall in breach of the provision, and ordered he immediately comply.
 These cases are a clear warning to employees to take settlement agreements seriously, including the requirement not to speak ill of their former employers, and gives hope to employers wanting to enforce settlement agreements when their former employees do not comply.

 For advice on employment issues please contact: